Ernő Goldfinger: Rise of the high rise

-In an attempt to solve the huge shortage of housing in the country following World War II, during which nearly 4 million houses had been destroyed or damaged, the British Government began to see high-rise buildings as a solution, and Goldfinger rose to prominence in England as a designer of tower blocks.
+In an attempt to solve the huge shortage of housing in the country following World War II, during which nearly 4 million houses had been destroyed or damaged, the British Government began to see high-rise buildings as a solution.
+Goldfinger rose to prominence in England as a designer of tower blocks.

 Among his most notable buildings of the period were the 27-floor Balfron Tower and the adjacent eleven-storey Carradale House in Poplar, which served as models for the similar 31-floor Trellick Tower in Kensal Town (started 1968, completed 1972).
 These three buildings are notable examples of Brutalist architecture.

 Personal life

 Goldfinger was known as a humourless man given to notorious rages.
 He sometimes fired his assistants if they were inappropriately jocular, and once forcibly ejected two prospective clients for imposing restrictions on his design.

 A discussion on a golf course about Ernő with Goldfinger's cousin prompted Ian Fleming to name the James Bond adversary and villain Auric Goldfinger after Ernő—Fleming had been among the objectors to the pre-war demolition of the cottages in Hampstead that were removed to make way for Goldfinger's house at 2 Willow Road.
 Goldfinger consulted his lawyers when Goldfinger was published in 1959, which prompted Fleming to threaten to rename the character 'Goldprick', but eventually decided not to sue; Fleming's publishers agreed to pay his costs and gave him six free copies of the book.

-Goldfinger died on 15 November 1987, at the age of 85, and was cremated at the Golders Green Crematorium where his ashes remain.
+Goldfinger married Ursula Blackwell in 1933 in Paris.
+They had three children: Peter, Liz and Michael.
+He died on 15 November 1987, at the age of 85.
+He was cremated at the Golders Green Crematorium where his ashes remain.

 Legacy

 Although Goldfinger enjoyed living in his own buildings, they were unpopular among both the public and many post-modernist architects.
 Towards the end of the 20th century Goldfinger's work became more appreciated.
-Trellick Tower is now a Grade II* listed building and has become something of a design icon, appearing on T-shirts, paintings and in the lyrics of the song "Best Days" by Blur.
+Trellick Tower is now a Grade II* listed building and has become something of a design icon, appearing on T-shirts, paintings, and in the lyrics of the song "Best Days" by Blur.
 The few privately owned flats within fetch high prices at sale.
 Balfron Tower and Carradale House are also listed Grade II, while an adjacent building by Goldfinger's studio, the 14-storey Glenkerry House, is run as a housing co-operative and is regarded as a model for management of buildings of the type.

-In 2000, Ernő Goldfinger's estate endowed a sum of money to foster links between Hungary and the United Kingdom by sponsoring young Hungarian architectural students to study, travel or work in the UK.
+In 2000, Ernő Goldfinger's estate endowed a sum of money to foster links between Hungary and the United Kingdom by sponsoring young Hungarian architectural students to study, travel, or work in the UK.
 Their intention was to honour his achievements, his commitment to his profession, and his lifelong support for his compatriots.
 Six RIBA Goldfinger Scholarships were awarded from 2002 to 2011.